benflips/nCovForecast/README.md

 `Rscript getDataNew.R`

-Otherwise, go into getDataNew.R, set `server <- FALSE`.
+Otherwise, go into getData.R, set `server <- FALSE`.
 This will then obtain data directly from raw.githubusercontent.com rather than from a saved path (which only applies if you are on the main server).
-Then, run:
+This script requires a directory structure inside /dat which you will need to setup.
+It requires dat/Global/ , and dat/[country/] where country is one of the countries named in the available_countries variable on line 95 of getData.R.

+Once this directory structure is in place, run:

-`Rscript getDataNew.R`
+`Rscript getData.R`

-Which will take about 20 minutes to run.
+Which will take about 10 minutes to run.